 Professor of Music History

 Office: Burlington Road Building, Room 238

-Kevin C. Karnes is a historical musicologist who studies sounding expressions of identity, difference, and belonging in central and eastern Europe from the nineteenth century to the present.
-His work explores archives and ethnomusicological fields, engaging projects in such domains as philosophy, anthropology, art history, sound studies, Baltic studies, and Jewish studies.
-His publications include Arvo Pärt: Tabula Rasa (Oxford UP, 2016), Jewish Folk Songs from the Baltics (A-R Editions, 2014), A Kingdom Not of This World: Wagner, the Arts, and Utopian Visions in Fin-de-Siècle Vienna (Oxford UP, 2013), Brahms and His World (ed. with Walter Frisch; Princeton UP, 2009), Baltic Musics/Baltic Musicologies: The Landscape since 1991 (ed. with Joachim Braun; Routledge, 2009); and Music, Criticism, and the Challenge of History (Oxford UP, 2008).
-He is presently working on a new book project entitled Sounding Landscapes, Silent Histories: Listening and the Inventing of Eastern Europe in Baltic Russia before the Shoah.
+Kevin C. Karnes is a historical musicologist who studies sounding expressions of identity, difference, and belonging in eastern and central Europe from the nineteenth century to the present.
+His work explores archives and ethnomusicological fields, engaging projects in such domains as sound studies, art history, anthropology, philosophy, Jewish studies, and Baltic studies.
+He is the author of three books, Arvo Pärt’s Tabula Rasa (Oxford UP, 2017), A Kingdom Not of This World: Wagner, the Arts, and Utopian Visions in Fin-de-Siècle Vienna (Oxford UP, 2013), and Music, Criticism, and the Challenge of History (Oxford UP, 2008), as well as the forthcoming Sounds Beyond: Arvo Pärt and the 1970s Soviet Underground.
+His work as editor comprises seven volumes, including Korngold and His World (Princeton UP, 2019), Jewish Folk Songs from the Baltics (A-R Editions, 2014), and Baltic Musics/Baltic Musicologies: The Landscape since 1991 (Routledge, 2009).
+He serves as editor of the Oxford Keynotes Series published by Oxford University Press, and as editor-in-chief of the Journal of the American Musicological Society.